i once thought

 poem

-the power of observing; the power of recording the details; the ephemerality of life; the many meanings of the word passage; the archive; the seasons; the magical and the mundane; (what to do with it all); falling vs feeling; this diary, this container for falling and feeling; simplicity, and the simplicity of knowing; grief, and the process of grief; (what to do with it all); epiphanies; revelations; simultaneity; our capacity to change; touch; searching; belonging; movement (a lesson, a learning); the leaves; seeing ourselves; seeing ourselves — all of ourselves — in the leaves
+Thinking about: the power of slow practice, the power of observing; the ephemerality of life; the archive; the seasons; the magical and the mundane; (what to do with it all); falling vs feeling; this diary, this container for falling and feeling; simplicity and the simplicity of knowing; grief and the process of grief; (what to do with it all); epiphanies; revelations; simultaneity; our capacity to change; touch; searching; movement (a lesson, a learning); the leaves; seeing ourselves — all of ourselves — in the leaves

 artists